peterkinget/MOSbiusBook/6a_experiments/Lab_6_compensation_two_stage_OTA/two_stage_OTA_PK.md

     - Use the network analyzer to characterize the frequency response of the attenuator.
         - Set up the network analyzer with a $2V$ DC, $V_{offset}$, and a $1V_{p}$ signal, $V_{signal}$.
         - Find the exact attenuation $A_{atten}$, phase shift and frequency range of the attenuator for a close to $40dB$ signal attenuation.
-        - Exolain what is happening at low frequencies.
+        - explain what is happening at low frequencies.
 (Extra) Explain what is happening at high frequencies?

 #### Oscilloscope Measurements
 We start with measurements on the oscilloscope at low frequencies to determine an appropriate input amplitude for the network analyzer measurements.
 We will also obtain a first estimate of the gains and these measurements can be used to do a sanity check on our network analyzer measurements later.

 - Gain:
-    - Generate a $1KHz$ $200mV_{pp}$ sinewave with a $1.25V$ DC offset with *W1* and connect it to the attenuator. **Always disconnect the signal generator first and verify the signal on the oscilloscope before applying it to your circuit.
+    - Generate a $1KHz$ $200mV_{pp}$ sine wave with a $1.25V$ DC offset with *W1* and connect it to the attenuator. **Always disconnect the signal generator first and verify the signal on the oscilloscope before applying it to your circuit.
 Do not apply signals above $2.5V$ or below $0V$ to the chip**
     - Connect the attenuator output to the OTA input *in*.
     - Connect the oscilloscope channels *1+* and *2+* to *W1* and *out* respectively and ground *1-* and *2-*.
     - Measure the waveforms at input and output and record the amplitudes.